Publications:

 We consider the stochastic geometry model where the location of each node is a random point in a given metric space, or the existence of each node is uncertain.
 We study the problems of computing the expected lengths of several combinatorial or geometric optimization problems over stochastic points, including closest pair, minimum spanning tree, k-clustering, minimum perfect matching, and minimum cycle cover.
 We also consider the problem of estimating the probability that the length of closest pair, or the diameter, is at most, or at least, a given threshold.
 Most of the above problems are known to be #P-hard.
 We obtain FPRAS for most of them in both the existential and the locational uncertainty models.

 Approximation Algorithms for the Connected Sensor Cover Problem.
 Lingxiao Huang, Jian Li, Qicai Shi.
-The 21st Annual International Computing and Combinatorics Conference (COCOON'15) , to appear [paper]
+The 21st Annual International Computing and Combinatorics Conference (COCOON'15) , Journal version in TCS [paper]

 We are given a set of sensors and a set of target points in the Euclidean plane.
 In MIN-ConnectSensorCover, our goal is to find a set of sensors of minimum cardinality, such that all target points are covered, and all sensors can communicate with each other (i.e., the communication graph is connected).
 In Budgeted-CSC problem, our goal is to choose a set of B sensors, such that the number of targets covered by the chosen sensors is maximized and the communication graph is connected.
 We obtain constant approximations for both problems.

 Linear Time Approximation Schemes for Geometric Maximum Coverage, Jian Li, Haitao Wang, Bowei Zhang, Ningye Zhang.
-The 21st Annual International Computing and Combinatorics Conference (COCOON'15) , to appear [paper]
+The 21st Annual International Computing and Combinatorics Conference (COCOON'15) , Journal version in TCS. [paper]

 We study approximation algorithms for the following geometric version of the maximum coverage problem: Let P be a set of n weighted point in the plane.
 We would like to place m rectangles such that total weights of covered points in P is maximized.
 For any m, we present linear time approximation schemes that can find a 1+eps approximation to the optimal solution.